eoanodea/robotics-assignment/README.md

 # Notes

-Ros1 is a literner on another topic for only the robot is subscribed to
+Ros1 is a listener on another topic for only the robot is subscribed to

-Topic on robot to listen for controls made by a controller
+Topic on the robot to listen for controls made by a controller